nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 ```
 Notice how 0x150 is subtracted from `sp`.
 That number is the exact size of the `pt_regs` struct!
 So this is the kernel preparing space in the stack for a new `pt_regs` struct.

 So now, after we've overwritten modprobe, we'll want to fake a `pt_regs` struct then jump to `ret_to_user` to cleanly switch back to userland.
 We'll set the `pc` register to an address in our exploit that'll call `exit(0)`.
-But since, the struct also needs a valid `sp` register value, we'll have to save the current userland `sp` before we jump to kernelmode to execute our exploit.
+But since the struct also needs a valid `sp` register value, we'll have to save the current userland `sp` before we jump to kernelmode to execute our exploit.
 For the `pstate` register, I put a breakpoint again at `safe_log` and examined what the intended value was in `pt_regs`.
 After restarting a couple times, it seemed to be a constant value of `0x0000000080000000`.

 ## Conclusion
 So, the things we did in this exploit are: